 - There could be an obstruction in the pipes

-- Many people will reach for the plunger and that’s usually the right choice.
-A few firm strokes can often dislodge any obstruction that might be present.
+- In the event of a clog, many people will reach for the plunger and sometimes that can help.
+A few firm strokes can dislodge any obstruction that might be present.

 - Deposits in the toilet tank